 - The campaign mode in Rise of Legends noticeably degrades in quality as the chapters continue.
 In the Vinci chapter, almost every mission has a special feature to it.
 The Alin chapter has a decent number of special scenarios, but the occasional skirmish map.
 The final chapter, where you play as the Mayincatec Coutl, consists almost entirely of simple skirmish maps.

-- The final mission in Starcraft II's final campaign has all the dressings of a climactic last level.
+- The final mission in the final campaign has all the dressings of a climactic last level.
 Thematically it represents all protoss coming together for a last stand, but in reality it functions as a horrendous Escort Mission where you are desperately moving forces around to keep your incompetent allies alive.
 On the higher difficulties, you don't find this out until the end of the level, but these allies are needed in the final enemy rush as speed bumps for when the enemy throws ten or twenty times the legitimate supply cap worth of units at you.
-To make things worse, Blizzard has abused the Hold the Line setup beyond all reasonable limits by that point, this being the seventh occurance of this, arguably, least strategically interesting concept across the three SC 2 campaigns.
+To make things worse, Blizzard has abused the Hold the Line setup beyond all reasonable limits by that point, this being its seventh occurance across the three SC 2 campaigns.

 - The 3-part epilogue takes place inside the Void, so you'd expect some crazy visuals, unique gameplay mechaniques and enemies and radically buffed-up scale of action, since you are, after all, fighting gods.
 Nope, it's the same boring landscape as in the real world, exactly the same enemies as before, and they waste one of the three missions on yet another "Hold the Line while babysitting a couple of inept allies" turtle-fest!